-If you are experiencing something similar, take the frustration you feel and write one email and then send that email to every lawmaker, council person, and journalist you can find an email address for.
+If this is your situation too, take the frustration you feel and write one email and then send that email to every lawmaker, council person, and journalist you can find on the email address for on the internet.
 If you don’t, then my email is the only one they’ll get!
 Every time you send an email about your experiences, you’re educating someone.
 A journalist may take an interest and share the problem with a wider audience.
 To make an idea stick it needs to be repeated 5 or 6 times, so let’s keep sharing and writing.

 I decided to send my email to Senator Hansen first because of the excellent work she’s doing to save wildlife and native plants in Delaware.